sapcarolinas/sapcarolinas.github.io/src/index.md

 ## News

 The New Saint Anthony's
-: The General Council of the SSPX has approved our plan to identify and purchase a property on which to build *The New Saint Anthony's*.
+: The General Council of the SSPX in Menzingen, Switzerland has approved our plan to identify and purchase a property on which to build *The New Saint Anthony's*.
   As you have likely noticed, our chapel is experiencing significant growth.
 Please pray for our success in locating a suitable property!